MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ```

 Parameters
+- AssetId (string) - The ID of the file to play.
+You must pass a value for either the `AssetId` or `FileName` parameter.
-- AssetId (string) - The name of the file to play.
+- FileName (string) - The name of the file to play.
+You must pass a value for either the `AssetId` or `FileName` parameter.
+- Volume (int) - Optional.
+A value between 0 and 100 for the loudness of the audio clip.
+0 is silent, and 100 is full volume.
+By default, the system volume is set to 100.

 Return Values
-* Result (boolean) - Returns true if there are no errors related to this command.
+* Result (string) - Returns a string with any errors related to this command.

 ### GetListOfAudioClips